AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 dissensions weakened it, and in 640 AD, after a siege of fourteen months, it was taken by the Arabs under Amru, and among other disasters the great library was destroyed.
-This library contained the precious manuscripts of **Origen** and multitudes of others that might shed great light on our theme. **Abulpharagius** relates that **John the Grammarian**, a famous peripatetic philosopher, begged Amru to give him the library.
+This library contained the precious manuscripts of Origen and multitudes of others that might shed great light on our theme.
+Abulpharagius relates that John the Grammarian, a famous peripatetic philosopher, begged Amru to give him the library.
 Amru forwarded the request to Omar, who replied that if the books contained the same doctrines as the Koran they were not needed; if contrary to it they ought not to be preserved, and they were therefore ordered to be burnt.
 Accordingly they were distributed among the 4,000 public baths of the city, where they furnished the fuel for six months!